Sleepless In Business School | IIM Kozhikode

 In the end, it would not be wrong to say that somewhere between need for speed and need for sleep, we all grew up.
 And, while the same continues even now, all one can say is when at a B-School, sleep while you can.
 Or simply, sleep when your MBA is over!
 After all, sleep is God.
 You cannot help but worship Him.

 Disclaimer : The views presented in this article have been deduced by the author’s observations of her immediate neighbours in class and hostel, their immediate neighbours and of course, the author’s own personal experiences.
 Hence, the possibility of making generalizations of any sort may/may not exist.

 An Upantya Visharad in Hidustani Sangeet and in Bharatnatyam, Venu has been the epitome of versatility and consistency throughout school and college life.
 An EC engineer, she was a member of AIESEC & NU Tech where she managed various activities.
-She loves micro blogging and working for stray animal welfare.
-She is currently a management student at IIM Kozhikode (Class of 2015).
+She loves microblogging and working for stray animal welfare.
+She is an alumnus of IIM Kozhikode (Class of 2015).

 Read everything about IIM Kozhikode here